 Grab the URL from the search bar at the top of your browser.

-If you ever then want to delete an image from your Asset Library, scroll down to the image you want to delete, select the three-dot menu to the right of that image, and click Delete.
+If you ever then want to delete an image from your Klaviyo Brand Library, scroll down to the image you want to delete, select the three-dot menu to the right of that image, and click Delete.

 Paste the Image URL into a Text Block